mamaninang/LAB_D_Recursion/README.md

 # LAB_D_Recursion
-LAB_D for JAVA 111C City College San Francisco
+LAB_D for JAVA 111C FALL 2016 City College San Francisco

 Write a program that uses recursion to draw squares- one square on the corner of each square.
 You can write an applet or a standalone GUI program.
 Either is fine.